Instructure-hosted Canvas servers

 If your institution's Canvas server is hosted by Instructure, you will most likely be automatically approved to connect to our Badgr servers in the U.S. when you add the LTI.

 Some Instructure-hosted Canvas instances may need to be manually authorized

 If after adding the Badgr LTI to your course, sub-account or account you see an error message like the one below, email us your Instructure-hosted Canvas server URL (e.g., myschool.instructure.com).
 If you see the message below, please provide the URL as it appears in the message.

 Beta and Test installations

-You can also request that Badgr be integrated with an Instructure-hosted Canvas Beta or Test installation, if you'd like to see how the badge-issuing process works before integrating with your Production server.
+If you'd like to see how the badge-issuing process works before integrating with your Production server, you can also integrate Badgr with an Instructure-hosted Canvas Beta or Test installation.
 For more information, see Instructure's What is the Canvas release schedule for beta, production, and test environments?

 Requesting to connect a self-hosted Canvas server